stine/2D-Fluid-Solver/README.md

 - Velocity advection via backward particle trace
 - Particle advection
 - A "compatibility" renderer for visualizing data on older systems
+- An OpenGL 3.2 Core Profile renderer

 Work to do:

-- Good-looking renderer for OpenGL Core profiles
+- Encapsulate advection, pressure solve, and Cell references in the Grid class
 - Boundary condition enforcement
 - Pressure solve (incompressibility requirement)
 - Improved UI with a better layout and more user controls
-- Encapsulate advection, pressure solve, and Cell references in the Grid class

 ## Compilation